sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-dbp</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Graphical batch processing for Gimp, no scripting knowledge required
+Short desc    : Graphical batch processing for Gimp, no scripting knowledge required
 URL          : http://www.ozemail.com.au/~hodsond/dbp.html
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : David's Batch Processor (DBP) is a simple batch processing plugin for the Gimp.
+Descript     : David's Batch Processor (DBP) is a simple batch processing plugin for the Gimp.
              : It allows the user to automatically perform operations, such as re-size, on a
              : collection of image files.
 Its main advantage is that the user does not have to
              : learn a scripting language.
 Like the Gimp itself, DBP relies on a graphical